 For a shopper who is new to weed vaporizers, the array of options can be dizzying.
 Amongst all the various brands, there are desktop vaporizers, those that are large and somewhat portable, ones that can be easily packed up and taken places, and those that are small enough to fit in a shirt pocket.
 Beyond that, there are even more options and features: convection or combustion heating, various temperature control settings, the ability to handle concentrates as well as flower, and more.

 The Weed Vaporizers category is a one-stop guide to everything the savvy cannabis connoisseur needs to know about buying their first (or their twentieth) weed vaporizer.
 From large and expensive desktop flower vaporizers to sleek and stealthy dab pens, this category is a definitive guide to the best cannabis vaporizers on the market today.Category Pages:

-> - Weed Vaporizers - Guide to the best weed vaporizers, from models that handle dry herb alone to ones that can also handle dabs.
+- Weed Vaporizers - The best weed vaporizers, from dry herb models to ones that can also handle dabs.
 Coupon codes included.

-> CNBS – The Wonder Weed
+CNBS – The Wonder Weed

 It goes by many names.
 Whatever you choose to call it, you’re talking about a plant whose profound application can be traced back into the deepest recesses of human history.

 We have long been fascinated by the curious effects of cannabis and the many roles it plays in personal, medical and industrial use.
 Archaeological evidence suggests that cannabis has had a part in human society since as far back as 12,000 years ago, when it was cultivated for whatever purposes people deemed fit in their daily lives.

 Cannabis is believed to have evolved and originated in the Central Asia region, where records of its medical use can be found as far back as 4000 B.C.
 During this time, it was used not only as an anesthetic during sickness, childbirth and surgery, but as treatment for a variety of diseases, both physical and mental.